overview/overview-server/znmeb-docker/README.md

     ./dev
     ```

     `./sync.bash` will sync the source to the Overview project master. `./dev` will start a developer build.
 The build takes a long time.
-When it's done it will start a local server and open a browser to localhost:9000.
+When it's done it will start a local server and open a browser window / tab to localhost:9000.
 After a few more compiles you will see the Overview login page.
 Press <kbd>ctrl</kbd>+<kbd>C</kbd> to stop the server.
 Then close the browser tab.
 1. Type

     ```